Best Beaches In Fethiye, Türkiye

 This beach is located right in the center of Ölüdeniz, two minutes from the main street.

-Butterfly Valley, Fethiye
+5. Butterfly Valley, Fethiye

 Best beaches in Turkey - Butterfly Valley in Oludeniz

-You’ve probably seen an ariel photograph of Butterfly Valley before; it’s a famous sight in this part of Turkey.
+You’ve probably seen an aerial photograph of Butterfly Valley before; it’s a famous sight in this part of Turkey.
 However, you can only really get to the valley by boat, so take a boat trip and swim the remaining few meters to the shoreline of this top beach in Fethiye.
 If you want to park up, you can walk through the forest, but the walk down to the beach is rocky and very steep.
 It’s much safer to go by boat.

 Butterfly Valley is famous for the huge number of colorful butterflies that live in this area.
 The beach itself is pebbly in a bay that’s sheltered from the wind and gives some shade.
-The sea is also unbelievably clear and a day here is very well spent.
+The sea is also unbelievably clear, and a day here is very well spent.

 How To Get To Butterfly Valley

-Kidrak Beach
+6. Kidrak Beach

-Kabak Beach
+7. Kabak Beach

 Kabak Beach - Turkey

-Kabak Beach is a good choice if you want to avoid most of the crowds on the beaches in Fethiye.
+Kabak Beach is a popular choice if you want to avoid most of the crowds on the beaches in Fethiye.
 Located around 45 minutes away from the center of Fethiye and about 30 minutes from Ölüdeniz, this beach has a calm and chilled-out vibe.

 The beach itself is pebbly, and it’s backed by pine trees.
 The bright green of the trees and the blue of the sea is a beautiful blend.
 The water is usually calm, so it’s a good spot for families too.
 There are very few facilities on this beach, but there is a café where you can order refreshments with toilets on-site.